Derick1530/personal-website/content/what-is-a-problem.md

 ### Problem 1: Solutioning

-Once the problem is clearly defined in this way, solutioning can begin by posing the simple question:
+Once the problem is clearly defined, solutioning can begin by posing the simple question:

 > What should they learn first?